Si anodes with nanotubes: going beyond 300 Wh/kg and 800 Wh/l

 Silicon is the key to energy density.
 Why?

-In order for an EV to have longer range, its battery needs be able to store enough energy and at the same time not weigh too much or take up too much space – high energy density is required.
+In order for EV to have higher range, it’s battery should be able to store enough energy and at the same time not weight too much/take too much space – high energy density is required.

-The cherished goal in the industry is to go beyond 300 Wh/kg and 800 Wh/l, but the best battery cells currently on the market only manage 260 Wh/kg and 700 Wh/l (21700 type).
+The cherished goal in the industry – go beyond 300 Wh/kg and 800 Wh/l.
+But the best battery cells which are on the market today have 260 Wh/kg and 700 Wh/l (21700 type).
 Substantial improvement is required.

-In order to reach these energy density goals and go beyond them, it is necessary to use anode and cathode active materials with the highest energy densities.
+In order to reach these energy density goals and go beyond them it is necessary to use anode and cathode active materials in the battery cell with the highest energy densities.

-For cathodes, these are high-nickel-content materials such as NCA, NCM 811, NCM 622, etc. For anodes, silicon is the best, if not the only, option today (and silicon-based materials, such as SiO and SiOx).
+For cathode – theses are high-nickel content materials such as NCA, NCM 811, NCM 622 and etc. For anode – silicon is the the best, if not the only, option today (and silicon-based materials, such as SiO and SiOx).

-Silicon can store more than 10 times the amount of energy than graphite, which was traditionally used as an anode material: 4200 mAh/g vs 370 mAh/g.
-So, switching from graphite anodes to silicon anodes can boost battery energy density dramatically!
+Silicon can store more than 10 times higher amount of energy than graphite, which was traditionally used as an anode material: 4200 mAh/g vs 370 mAh/g.
+So, switching from graphite anodes to silicon-anodes would boost the battery energy density dramatically!

-Every Li-ion battery manufacturer would already have been using silicon instead of graphite in their battery cell design but for a fundamental and unresolved problem with silicon.
+Every lithium-ion battery maker would have been using silicon instead of graphite in their battery cell design, but there is a fundamental and unresolved problem of silicon.

-During a battery’s charging and discharging, silicon substantially expands in volume (up to 300%), which leads to its cracking.
-Cracks in silicon then cause a loss of contact between silicon anode material particles.
-As a result, a battery with silicon goes out of service very rapidly.
+During battery’s charging and discharging silicon substantially expands in volume (up to 300%) what leads to its cracking.
+Cracks in silicon cause to the loss of contact between silicon anode material particles.
+As a result, the battery with silicon gets out of service very fast.

-This problem makes it impossible to use silicon, the best material in terms of energy density, in the recipes of the modern Li-ion batteries.
+This problem makes it not possible to use silicon, the best material in terms of energy density, in the recipes of the modern Li-ion batteries.

-TUBALL™ graphene nanotubes (also known as SWCNT, single wall carbon nanotubes) solve the key and fundamental problem of silicon-based anodes.
-Thanks to their unmatched conductivity, high strength, flexibility, record length-to-diameter ratio and ability to form well-developed networks inside the materials at low dosages, TUBALL™ graphene nanotubes, when introduced into silicon-based anodes, cover the surface of the silicon particles and create highly conductive and durable connections between them.
+TUBALL graphene nanotubes (or single wall carbon nanotubes) solve the key and fundamental problem of silicon-based anodes.
+Thanks to their unmatched conductivity, high strength, flexibility, record length-to-diameter ratio and ability to form well-developed networks inside the materials at low dosages – TUBALL graphene nanotubes, when introduced to silicon-based anode, cover the surface of silicon particles and create highly conductive and durable connections between them.

-These connections are so dense, long, conductive and strong that, even when the silicon particles in the anode expand and the material starts to crack, the particles stay well connected to each other through the TUBALL™ graphene nanotubes.
-This prevents the anode from going out of service – the hugely improved cycle life is enough to meet even the most strict EV manufacturers’ requirements.
+These connections are so dense, long, conductive and strong that even when the volume expansion of silicon-anode particles happen and they start to crack, the particles stay well-connected to each other with TUBALL graphene nanotubes.
+This keeps the anode from going out of service – it has perfect cycle life, what is enough to meet even most strict EV manufacturers requirements.

-Thanks to their high conductivity, flexibility and a record length-to-diameter ratio, only a tiny quantity of graphene nanotubes is needed to cover the surface of the electrode and facilitate its unmatched conductivity.
+Due to their high conductivity, flexibility and a record length-to-diameter ratio, a tiny quantity of graphene nanotubes can perfectly cover the surface of the electrode and facilitates its unmatched conductivity.